flutter/website/src/developing-packages.md

 }
 ```

-Cocoapods does not currently offer dependency override functionality.
+CocoaPods does not currently offer dependency override functionality.